nitinsavant/cleveldb/README.md

 # ClevelDB

-An attempted clone of LevelDB written in Go.

 ClevelDB is my attempt to build a clone of LevelDB in order to explore many of its key ideas, including:

 - A skip list (i.e. memtable) to support fast retrieval of the most recent db writes